wikimedia/eventgate/README.md

 `interface`                 |       localhost | hostname on which to listen `user_agent`                |        eventgate | The UserAgent seen when making remote http requests (e.g. for remote schemas)
 `schema_uri_field`          |         $schema | The value extracted from this field will be used (with `schema_base_uris` and `schema_file_extension`) to download the event's JSONSchema for validation.
 `schema_base_uris`          |       undefined | If given, a relative schema URI will be prepended with each of these base URIs to build schema URLs.
-The resulting URLs will each be requested, and the first existant schema found at that URL will be used.
+The resulting URLs will each be requested, and the first existent schema found at that URL will be used.
 This allows you to configure multiple schema repositories/registries where your schema might be located.
-E.g. you could use this if you wanted to have some scheams locally for reliability, but remote for resolvability.
+E.g. you could use this if you wanted to have some schemas locally for reliability, but remote for resolvability.
-`schema_file_extension`     |       undefined | If given, this will be appendede to every extracted schema URI unless the filename in the URI already has an extension.
+`schema_file_extension`     |       undefined | If given, this will be appended to every extracted schema URI unless the filename in the URI already has an extension.
 `stream_field`              |       undefined | The name of the stream this event belongs to.
 If not set, `schema_uri_field` will be used (and sanitized) instead.
 `kafka.conf`                |                 | [node-rdkafka](https://blizzard.github.io/node-rdkafka/current/) / [librdkafka](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md) configuration.
 This will be passed directly to the node-rdkafka `kafka.Producer` constructor.
 Make sure you set kafka.conf.metadata_broker_list.
 `kafka.topic_conf`          |                 | node-rdkafka (and librdkafka) topic specific configuration.
 This will be passed directly to the node-rdkafka `kafka.Producer` constructor.